Nikkatsu

-Nikkatsu Corporation (日活株式会社, Nikkatsu Kabushiki-gaisha) is a Japanese entertainment company known for its film and television productions.
-It is Japan's oldest major movie studio, founded in 1912 during the silent film era.
+Nikkatsu Corporation (日活株式会社, Nikkatsu Kabushiki-gaisha) is a Japanese film studio located in Bunkyō.
 The name Nikkatsu amalgamates the words Nippon Katsudō Shashin, literally "Japan Motion Pictures".

 Shareholders are Nippon Television Holdings (35%) and SKY Perfect JSAT Corporation (28.4%).

 History

 Founding in 1912

-Nikkatsu was founded on September 10, 1912, when several production companies and theater chains, Yoshizawa Shōten, Yokota Shōkai, Fukuhōdō and M. Pathe, consolidated under the name Nippon Katsudō Shashin.
+Nikkatsu is Japan's oldest major movie studio, having been founded on September 10, 1912, when several production companies and theater chains, Yoshizawa Shōten, Yokota Shōkai, Fukuhōdō and M. Pathe, consolidated under the name Nippon Katsudō Shashin.
 The company enjoyed its share of success.
 It employed such notable film directors as Shozo Makino and his son Masahiro Makino.

 During World War II, the government ordered the ten film companies that had formed by 1941 to consolidate into two.
 Masaichi Nagata, founder of Daiei Film and a former Nikkatsu employee, counter-proposed that three companies be formed and the suggestion was approved.
 Nikkatsu, set to merge with the two weakest companies, Shinkō Kinema and Daito, were verbally displeased.
 The committee formed to establish the value of each company retaliated by purposefully undervaluing Nikkatsu, which led to Shinkō becoming the dominant head of production.
 The reformed Nikkatsu continued to prosper as an exhibition company but ceased all film production.

 The postwar film industry expanded rapidly and, in 1951, Nikkatsu president Kyusaku Hori began construction of a new production studio.
 A graduate of Tokyo Keizai University, Hori had joined the company in 1951 after quitting his initial employment as the manager of Sanno Hotel (now rebuilt as Sanno Park Tower).